 A REST API for integrating Amazon Vendor Central EDI

-If you are reading this article you are most likely interested in an integration with Amazon Vendor Central, however are exploring alternatives to EDI (Electronic Data Interchange).
+If you are reading this article you are most likely interested in an Amazon Vendor Central API integration, however are exploring alternatives to EDI (Electronic Data Interchange).
 Logicbroker offers a REST API interface, commerceapi.io, as an alternative to traditional EDI.

 To get started, you will need to have a Vendor Central account.
 After you login, request access to the "EDI Self Service Setup" from an Amazon administrator.
 Once you are given access to this section you can begin the self-service survey to begin setup of you connection with Amazon.